Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 One crucial characteristic of the multi-head attention is that it is permutation-equivariant with respect to its inputs.
 This means that if we switch two input elements in the input sequence, the output is exactly the same besides the elements 1 and 2 switched.
 Hence, the multi-head attention is actually looking at the input not as a sequence, but as a set of elements.

+Multi-head attention can be seen as depth-wise separable convolution(Chollet 2017) in ConvNets.
+Depth-wise separable convolution is a special type of convolution that splits input tensor into multiple channels, operate on each channel independently, concatenate the individual outputs and and feed the results to a pointwise convolution(1x1 convolution which is equivalent to a linear projection).

 But positions are important for NLP!
 The solution is to encode the position of each word in the sequence using **positional encoding**.